anahitasocial/anahita/README.md

 1. online learning and knowledge sharing networks
 2. information access networks about people, places, and things
-3. open science and open data
+3. open science and open data networks
-4. online collaboration
+4. online collaboration environments
 5. cloud back-end for your mobile apps

 Anahita provides a genuine nodes and graphs architecture as well as design patterns for building apps that are smarter and inherently social.